dschaaf89/PierresBakery/readme.md

 ## Technologies Used

-_This project used C# and .Net technolgoy and language._
+_This project used C# and .Net technology and language._

 ### License